aprilrpil/mms142-grouph-2022.github.io/article1.md

 Lalla, V., Mitrani, A., & Harned, Z. (2022, June). _Artificial Intelligence: Deepfakes in the entertainment industry._ WIPO.
 Retrieved from [https://www.wipo.int/wipo_magazine/en/2022/02/article_0003.html](https://www.wipo.int/wipo_magazine/en/2022/02/article_0003.html)

 “The Biggest Trends in Deepfake Detection in 2022”.
 (2022, August 26).
 Inspired eLearning.
-Retrieved December 15, 2022, from [https://inspiredelearning.com/blog/the-biggest-trends-in-deepfake-detection-in-2022/#:~:text=Deepfakes%20are%20rapidly%20becoming%20a,to%20manipulate%20faces%20in%20videos](https://inspiredelearning.com/blog/the-biggest-trends-in-deepfake-detection-in-2022/#:~:text=Deepfakes%20are%20rapidly%20becoming%20a,to%20manipulate%20faces%20in%20videos)
+Retrieved from [https://inspiredelearning.com/blog/the-biggest-trends-in-deepfake-detection-in-2022/#:~:text=Deepfakes%20are%20rapidly%20becoming%20a,to%20manipulate%20faces%20in%20videos](https://inspiredelearning.com/blog/the-biggest-trends-in-deepfake-detection-in-2022/#:~:text=Deepfakes%20are%20rapidly%20becoming%20a,to%20manipulate%20faces%20in%20videos)